timchurches/selectronic-bridges/docs/index.md

 ```

 1. Start the RPi configuration utility with `sudo raspi-config`.
-    1. Then under _System Option_ make sure _Network at Boot_ is set to **Yes** (this ensure the wi-fi and/or ethernet network connections are up before trying to start the InfluxDB and telegraf daemons)
+    1. Then under _System Option_ make sure _Network at Boot_ is set to **Yes** (this ensures that the wi-fi and/or ethernet network connections are up before trying to start the InfluxDB and telegraf daemons)
     1. Under _Localisation Options_ make sure the **en_AU.UTF-8** locale is selected and is the default, that the _Timezone_ is correct and that the _WLAN Country_ is set to **AU**.
     1. Choose reboot when exiting the config utility, wait for the RPi o reboot, then reconnect to it via ssh as described above.
 1. Install `git` with `sudo apt-get install git` then configure it, replacing First_name, Last_name and the email address with your actual names and email address (in quotes as shown) (the email address you used to register with GitHub is the best one to use):